• Access

 Here I want to teach you how to make Cards with other shapes!
 I think this is so cool and is one of the reasons I just love my Cricut!

-Accomplishing this is very easy.
-Look at the following screenshot and read the step by step.
+Achieving this look is very easy.
+Look at the following screenshot and read the step-by-step.

 Create Greeting Cards with Different Shapes